Gerard Louis Frey: Bishop of Savannah

-On May 31, 1967, Frey was appointed the eleventh bishop of the Diocese of Savannah by Pope Paul VI.
+On May 31, 1967, Frey was appointed the eleventh bishop of Savannah by Pope Paul VI.
 He received his episcopal consecration on August 8, 1967, from Archbishop Philip Hannan, with Bishops Charles Greco and Robert Tracy serving as co-consecrators.
 He selected as his episcopal motto: Serviam (Latin: "I will serve").

 During his tenure, Frey launched the Social Apostolate, a social service agency designed "to put people in the pews in touch with the poor."
-He also encouraged every church in the diocese to establish a parish council.
+He also encouraged every parish in the diocese to establish a parish council.